akarlinsky/akarlinsky.github.io/_pages/about.md

 I'm an Economist and Statistician, a PHD Student in the [Department of Economics](https://en.economics.huji.ac.il/) and the [Center for the Study of Rationality](https://ratio.huji.ac.il/) at the Hebrew University and Data Scientist at the [Center for Interdisciplinary Data Science Research (CIDR)](https://cidr.huji.ac.il/en/). <br/> I mostly do empirical work, my primary research interests are Political Economics, Public Economics, Health and Demographics, Data Science, Economics of Israel and Economic History.

 # Peer Reviewed Publications
--   Ariel Karlinsky & Moses Shayo (Forthcoming).
-[Manipulation of Information in Times of Crisis: Evidence from Covid Excess Mortality](https://dx.doi.org/10.2139/ssrn.4794704). *Journal of Economic Growth*
+-   Ariel Karlinsky & Moses Shayo (2026).
+[Manipulation of Information in Times of Crisis: Evidence from Covid Excess Mortality](https://doi.org/10.1007/s10887-026-09266-w). *Journal of Economic Growth*.
+[GitHub Repository](https://github.com/akarlinsky/information_manipulation)

 -   Prakash Kumar, Wilson Suraweera, Ariel Karlinsky & Prabhat Jha (2026).
 [Cause-specific excess mortality in rural India during the COVID-19 pandemic 2020–2023: longitudinal analyses of deaths in 0.2 million rural health facilities](https://bmjopen.bmj.com/content/16/2/e097857). *BMJ Open*